Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tinfer_3_pr.md

 </div>
 <div class='question question'>

-In the three digit number below the last two digits have been hidden
+In the three digit number below the last two digits have been hidden.

 $6**$

 The three digit number is divisible by $3, 5$ and $7$.
 What is the number?

-$6………..$
+$6 \ldots$

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>In the three digit number below the last two digits have been hidden
+<pre class='language-latex'><code class='language-latex'>In the three digit number below the last two digits have been hidden.
 <emptyline>
 $6**$
 <emptyline>
 The three digit number is divisible by $3, 5$ and $7$.
 What is the number?
 <emptyline>
-$6………..$
+$6 \ldots$
 </code></pre>
 </div>